Characters of Casualty: Greg Fallon

+Ryan Firth

+Ryan Firth, portrayed by Eddie-Joe Robinson, made his debut appearance in the series thirty-seven episode "Welcome to the Warzone", broadcast on 8 April 2023.
+The character and Robinson's casting was confirmed alongside a new cohort of nurses being introduced to the programme on 23 March 2023.
+Robinson made an unannounced departure from the role in January 2024.

 Adrian "Fletch" Fletcher

-Adrian "Fletch" Fletcher played by Alex Walkinshaw, first appeared on 7 July 2012, in the role of a staff nurse.
+Adrian "Fletch" Fletcher, played by Alex Walkinshaw, first appeared on 7 July 2012, in the role of a staff nurse.
 Fletch later went on to become a senior staff nurse.
 His storylines have included an affair with Tess Bateman (Suzanne Packer), the subsequent break up of his marriage to Natalie Fletcher (Claire Cage) and financial issues following a gambling spree.
 On 1 April 2014, it was announced that Walkinshaw had left the show and that he would be reprising the role in the show's spin-off series, Holby City.
 He departed Casualty on 29 June 2014, after following the conclusion of his affair storyline with Tess and arrived in Holby City in August 2014.
 On 28 June 2016, it was announced that Walkinshaw would make a guest appearance in Casualty to celebrate its thirtieth anniversary.
 Fletch appears on 27 August 2016 in the premiere of series 31.